 Running around grabbing fistfuls of chocolate eggs is about as good as it gets when you’re little, but if you’re low on supplies, a treasure hunt is a good way to recreate the thrill with less chocolate.
 The bunny leaves clues for the children to follow in classic cryptic style (‘Under the place where you go to sleep, a clue is waiting, go and peep!’), maintaining the excitement and minimising the sugar intake.
 This is a great one for doing inside and has saved many a rainy Easter Sunday in the past.

 2. Get creative

-If you didn’t get hold of the chocs you wanted, think of other treats they might like.
-Egg-shaped pancakes (if you’ve managed to buy real eggs!), Easter nests made with any old melted chocolate and cornflakes or rice crispies and fruit or non-edible things; repurposed pots of bubbles, temporary tattoos and other gubbins from the bottom of party bags.
+If you didn’t get hold of the chocolates you wanted, think of other treats they might like.
+Egg-shaped pancakes (if you’ve managed to buy real eggs!), Easter nests made with any old melted chocolate and cornflakes or rice krispies and fruit or non-edible things; repurposed pots of bubbles, temporary tattoos and other gubbins from the bottom of party bags.
 Is leftover Halloween candy acceptable?
 With a note from the Easter bunny, why not?